-Each deconvolution algorithm has some requirements on the target and psf images used and its own dialog window for setting the specific parameters.
-More information about these are given in the reference section (see section 10.6 "Reconstruction algorithms").
+The necessary parameters of each deconvolution algorithm can be set in the deconvolution algorithm dialog box and on the target and psf images.
+Further information is given in the reference section (see section 15 "Reconstruction algorithms").
 A typical dialog window is shown in figure 35 (Richardson-Lucy).

-🗖 Decom zolu itioi 🗕
+🗖 Deconv volution 🗕 🗆 🗙 Ŋ

-[Iterations: Ι 5000 1
+[] Iterations: I 5000 1

-Show every: ž 50) 2
+Show every: Ĭ 50 2

 Apply Clo se